JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

     The designer of a class must decide whether to allow inheritance.

     If in doubt, leave it out.— Make it final.

+20. Prefer interfaces to abstract classes

+    library-core/src/test/java/com/library/io/ReportExporterTest.java

+    Interfaces are more flexible than abstract classes.

+    Define types with interfaces.
+Share code with static methods or composition.